Wellington—Halton Hills (federal electoral district)

-Wellington—Halton Hills is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 2004.
+Wellington—Halton Hills is a former federal electoral district in Ontario, Canada, that was represented in the House of Commons of Canada from 2004 to 2025.

 The Member of Parliament for Wellington—Halton Hills is Michael Chong of the Conservative Party of Canada.

 The riding was created in 2003 from parts of Dufferin—Peel—Wellington—Grey, Guelph—Wellington, Halton and Waterloo—Wellington ridings.

 It consists of the Town of Halton Hills in the Regional Municipality of Halton and the townships of Centre Wellington, Guelph/Eramosa and Puslinch and the Town of Erin in Wellington County.
 Although it is counted as part of Midwestern Ontario, it spills into Halton, which is part of the Greater Toronto Area.

 This riding lost fractions of territory to Guelph and Kitchener—Conestoga during the 2012 electoral redistribution.

+Under the 2022 Canadian federal electoral redistribution the riding was replaced by Milton East—Halton Hills South and Wellington—Halton Hills North.